“Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it.” — Rumi

-Kayla is a Certified Havening Techniques® Practitioner, practicing since her trainings in March 2018 and May 2019.
-Havening is a safe and gentle psychosensory form of psychotherapy which helps depotentiate traumatic experiences from the amygdala, a region of your brain associated with emotions.
+Kayla is a Certified Havening Techniques® Practitioner, practicing since 2018.
+Havening is a safe and gentle psychosensory form of psychotherapy which helps depotentiate traumatic experiences from the amygdala, a region of your brain associated with emotions and the flight, fight, freeze, and fawn response.
 This re-processing of trauma removes the intense emotional experience from a traumatic memory.
 Havening is also a great tool for building emotional regulation, brain resiliency, and creating possibilities.
 Kayla is passionate about Havening and neurobiology, believing that understanding how the brain is impacted by trauma helps normalize one’s experiences.

 Kayla also enjoys working with HSPs (Highly Sensitive Person) and Empaths, 15-20% of the population are HSPs and about 2-3% are Empaths.
 HSPs process information more deeply and are wired a bit differently, creating increased sensitivity to their surroundings.
 HSPs may suffer from anxiety and higher stress levels in a world that feels overwhelming, thus benefitting from a therapist who understand HSPs, learning tools for self-care and setting boundaries.

 Additionally, Kayla has a background in Medical Art Therapy with training in PNI or Psychoneuroimmunology, the study of how stress impacts our bodies and immune system, obtained from her Post Graduate Art Therapy Credential at Phillips Graduate University.
+She graduated from PGU with honors as an Alpha Epsilon Lambda Member.
 Kayla applies this knowledge to work with individuals with chronic illnesses who may have underlying past trauma.

 Kayla obtained her MA in Counseling Psychology at the California Institute of Integral Studies, CIIIS where she studied Transpersonal Psychotherapy, Psychodynamic/ Object Relations, Gestalt Therapy, Expressive Arts, Sandplay Therapy, and Mindfulness practices.